On this site:

 A look at one of the power transformers and the output amplifier board.

-I will collect my old Elektuur magazines and see what needs to be done to fix this nice old scope.
+I will collect my old Elektuur magazines and see what needs to be done to fix this unique old scope.

 Copyright © 2010 by Onno's E-page published 2010-04-17